mysteryperutours/pburtchaell.com/tpl/pages/legal/index.md

 This license shall automatically terminate if you violate any of these restrictions and may be terminated by Patrick Burtchaell at any time.
 Upon terminating your viewing of these materials or upon the termination of this license, you must destroy any downloaded materials in your possession whether in electronic or printed format.
 Termination of this license may be punishable by law.

 ###3.
 Patrick Burtchaell Lab License
-The MIT lincense is granted to download all software from the lab of Patrick Burtchaell (http://www.pburtchaell.com/lab/ or http://beaker.pburtchaell.com/):
+> The MIT license is granted to download all software from http://www.pburtchaell.com/lab/ or http://beaker.pburtchaell.com/.

-Copyright Patrick Burtchaell and other contributors, http://www.pburtchaell.com/legal/.
+Copyright (c) 2013 PBDVA, Ltd. and other contributors, http://www.pburtchaell.com/legal/.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the